Beth Mead runner-up as Barcelona’s Alexia Putellas wins women’s Ballon d’Or

 The Kopa Trophy for the best performing player under 21 went to Barcelona’s Gavi, with England and Borussia Dortmund midfielder Jude Bellingham having also made the final shortlist.

-The Gerd Muller trophy for the best striker again went to Poland’s Robert Lewandowski, who joined Barcelona from Bayern Munich during the summer.
+The Gerd Muller trophy for the best striker again went to Lewandowski.

-“I want to also thank my team-mates from both Bayern Munich and Barcelona, because I know how hard we have to work to score the goals,” Lewandowski said on receiving his award.

-“The whole team has to work in the same way, in the end I have to be in a good position to score the goals and ready to help my team-mates.”

 Register for free to continue reading